Dr. Kirsten Moore, Psy.D.

 Client age range: Adolescents/Teenagers (14-19) and adults (18-65 years old)

-We recently welcomed Naomi Braff to our staff as an Office Administrator.
-Naomi can help you afternoons, evenings, and Saturdays with your scheduling needs.
+We recently had the fortune of welcoming Mona to our staff as an Assistant.
+Mona is here weekday afternoons and evenings, and can help with your scheduling needs.
 She can be reached at 678-644-0039 or info@BalanceAndPotential.com